Sunday, December 24, 2017

 This cannot be a coincidence or something unintentional.
 It seems instead that Peanuts creator Charles Schultz was telling us something so simple, so important, so brilliant.
 The birth of Jesus separates us from our fears.
 The birth of Jesus frees us from the habits we are unable (or unwilling) to break ourselves.
 The birth of Jesus allows us to simply drop the false security we have been grasping so tightly, and instead to trust and cling to Jesus.

 But, in the midst of it all, Jesus comes once again to remind us of something profound and deeply meaningful – “Do not be afraid…For today a savior has been born for you.”
-My friends, we are reminded so especially today of this eternal truth: We were not created for fear.
+My friends, we are reminded today of this eternal truth: We were not created for fear.
 We were created for hope.
 We are the “light of the world”.
 We are the “salt of the earth”.
-We are called to be the leaven in our society, lifting the world out of its fear and anger and negativity into the joy, love, compassion, forgiveness and healing of Jesus.
-We have been created for hope.
+We are called to be the leaven in our society, lifting the world out of its fear and anxiety and negativity; lifting it into the joy, love, compassion, forgiveness and healing of Jesus.
+My friends, we have been created for hope.
 Do not be afraid.